Teambook for Work and Project Scheduling

 Not all work is confirmed when you plan it.

-Unassigned bookings let you:
+Tentative bookings let you:

 • Placeholder future or likely-to-close work